-The Icon Pass vs. The Icon Base Pass
+The Ikon Pass vs. The Ikon Base Pass

-Unlike the Epic Passes that have a lot of differences between the two, the different Icon Passes are very straightforward and can be easily compared here.
-Both offer basically the same resorts however with the Icon Pass, you will be allowed more days with no blackout dates for holidays, than with the Icon Base Pass.
+Unlike the Epic Passes that have a lot of differences between the two, the different Ikon Passes are very straightforward and can be easily compared here.
+Both offer basically the same resorts however with the Ikon Pass, you will be allowed more days with no blackout dates for holidays, than with the Ikon Base Pass.

-Beyond that, as a passholder you will either get 14 or 12 unlimited riding destinations, which in Colorado includes:
+Beyond that, as a pass holder, you will either get 13 or 15 unlimited riding destinations, which in Colorado includes:

 - Arapahoe Basin

-Close by you will also have access to Jackson Hole (Wyoming), Brighton, Snowbird and Alta (Utah), Big Sky Ski Resort (Montana), and Taos Valley (New Mexico) among many other US and abroad ski destinations.
-You can check their destinations page at the bottom to see all the great places that the Icon Pass and Icon Base Pass offer.
+Close by, you will also have access to Jackson Hole (Wyoming), Brighton, Snowbird and Alta (Utah), Big Sky Ski Resort (Montana), and Taos Valley (New Mexico) among many other US destinations.
+Furthermore, if you want to travel to the slopes, you can also visit Canada, Switzerland, Japan, Chile, Australia, and New Zealand.

-Other Great Ski Passes in Colorado and 4 Pack Lift Ticket Deals
+Other Great Ski Passes in Colorado & 4 Pack Lift Ticket Deals

 Avoid buying someone’s old (but still valid) ski pass off Craigslist.
 Don’t be like my foolish brother who would buy a man with a long bushy mustache and try to pass it off as himself (and try to grow in a stache the day before).
 Photos usually come up in the lifties scanner when checking your pass, and you might not look like an Al Borestein – true story.
 They are incentivized to catch cheaters.
 Careful using your friend’s pass, even if you know their birthday.